JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 The best way to use the Kotlin/Native compiler is with a build system.
 It helps by downloading and caching the Kotlin/Native compiler binaries and libraries with transitive dependencies, and running the compiler and tests.
-The compilation results are cached too.
+It caches the compilation results too.
 A build system can also be used by an IDE to understand the project layout.

 Kotlin/Native uses the [Gradle](https://gradle.org) build system through the